anishguin91/Task-1--Logo-Design-Mockup/README.md

 Variant 4 takes a bold approach with a large, rounded CT monogram supported by wave lines, symbolizing smart connectivity and modern IT solutions.
 This version gives off a dynamic and adaptive identity, aligned with Codtech’s focus on smart systems and flexibility.

 For all versions, I designed mobile-first UI layouts to demonstrate real-world application.
-I used Figma for layout design and Adobe Illustrator for logo development.
+I used Figma for layout design logo development.
 I paid close attention to color harmony, scalability, typography, and button styling to ensure that each variant would work across platforms and maintain brand consistency.

 Throughout the process, I shared my progress regularly with mentors, took feedback constructively, and iterated on ideas to improve clarity and balance.
 I made sure each design was aligned with both the technical offerings and brand tone of Codtech.